Learning Long-Range Representations with Equivariant Messages: Related work

-\paragraph{Physics-based long-range models} Many long-range models explicitly add physics-inspired terms to the total energy that capture interactions decaying more slowly with distance.
-A common example of such a form is pairwise additive: \( E^{\mathrm{long}} = \sum_{i<j} \phi(\R_{ij};\, q_i, q_j) \), where \( q_i \) are latent per atom descriptors (e.g., partial charges or polarizabilities) predicted by the model, and \( \phi \) is a physically inspired kernel (e.g., Coulomb, \( \phi \propto r_{ij}^{-1} \), or damped dispersion, \( \phi \propto r_{ij}^{-6} \)).
-Usually, these \( q_i \) are predicted directly as scalar functions of local atomic features \citep{ucgssm2021,shscrm2021,lhhxrhlc2025,kkzc2024,jlx2025,kfdksucmt2025}.
-A modification of this approach is to include the \( q_i \) in a charge equilibration scheme, thus allowing these descriptors to capture information otherwise missed due to their initial dependence on local environments \citep{kfgb2021,plsk2023,mka2025}. \citet{gc2019,hlhc2023} propose to use physics-inspired kernels to compute long-range features, mathematically equivalent to a multipole expansion, but find that higher-order features contain little additional information.
+\paragraph{Physics-based long-range models} Many long-range models explicitly add physics-inspired terms to $E$ that capture interactions decaying more slowly with distance.
+A common example of such a form is given by \cref{eq:E_and_V}: $E^{\mathrm{long}} = \sum_i q_i V_i$ where \( q_i \) are latent per-atom descriptors (e.g., partial charges or polarizabilities) predicted by the model and $V_i$ is computed as an inverse power law of interatomic distances.
+Usually, these \( q_i \) are predicted directly as scalar functions of local atomic features \citep{ucgssm2021,shscrm2021,lhhxrhlc2025,kkzc2024,jlx2025,kfdksucmt2025, c2025}.
+A modification of this approach is to include the \( q_i \) in an equilibration scheme, thus allowing these descriptors to capture information otherwise missed due to their initial dependence on local environments \citep{kfgb2021,plsk2023,mka2025}. \citet{gc2019,hlhc2023} propose to use physics-inspired kernels to compute long-range features, mathematically equivalent to a multipole expansion, but find that higher-order features contain little additional information.